openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When RP is not pre-registered with the Self-Issued OP and is not using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present.

-Request Parameters can be passed as JWTs using `request` or `request_uri` parametersas defined in Section 6 in [@!OpenID.Core].
+Request Parameters can be passed as JWTs using `request` or `request_uri` parameters as defined in Section 6 in [@!OpenID.Core].
 The Request Object in the `request` parameter MAY be encrypted to the Self-Issued OP by the RP.
 In this case, the `sub` (subject) of a previously issued ID Token for this RP MUST be sent as the `kid` (Key ID) of the JWE.

 Registration parameters MUST be passed either using `registration` or `registration_uri` parameters directly in the request, or using `request` or `request_uri` parameters to prevent duplication.
 When `registration` or `registration_uri` parameters are included directly in the request, `request` or `request_uri` parameters MUST not include registration parameters.